seantwie03/rhel-lab/README.md

 - Place `rha-labs.tar.gz` in the same folder as the Vagrantfile.
 - Run `vagrant up`

 If you do those steps correctly, the shell provisioner inside the Vagrantfile will extract the files to the student's account in the Workstation VM.
+You can then attempt to run the `lab` command the same way you run it in the RHA lab environment.

 ## Creating the Environment